Call for Players! Note that I can run several games of two players so don't hesitate to sign up!!!

 Woods hex = 2 MPs (NOTE: Negated and just 1 AP if moving n a road)

 Town hex = 2 MPs (NOTE: Negated and just 1 AP if moving n a road)

 NOTE: Hard target units can move and fire once in a turn; Soft target units can move or fire, but not both.

-The hex side at the top of the unit, and hexsides to the right and left are the Front Firing Arc; the hex side 180 degrees opposite the top, and it's left and right are the Flank Arc.
+The hex side with the three yellow dots, and hexsides to the right and left are the Front Firing Arc; the hex side 180 degrees opposite the dots, and it's left and right are the Flank Arc.
 You can fire in your Front Firing Arc....you cannot fire in your Flank Arc.
 If two units are adjacent and facing each other, there will be three-doubled dots.

 LOS: Traced from Attackers' to the Targets' center dots, you have LOS if the imaginary line does not cross Blocking Terrain (e.g., All Units, Woods, Hills, and Towns).
 Exception to intervening units is, a unit on a hill can see/be seen by a unit on ground level clear terrain hexes, even if there is a unit in-between.

 - +1 DRM if you are attacking an enemy flank (three rear hexsides opposite the yellow dots)